Agnipath Scheme: Nashik

 In January 2023, the training for the first batch of 2,640 Agniveers started in Nashik Road-based Artillery centre.
 The training for the second batch will start in March 2023.
 These Agniveers will get the opportunity to serve as Gunners (Topchi), Technical Assistants, Radio Operators and Motor Drivers in Indian Army.

 Ranikhet

 In January 2023, the training for 796 Agniveers started in Ranikhet, regimental headquarters of the Kumaon Regiment, at the Somnath Sharma Parade ground.

 Amendment in recruitment procedure

-Army recruitment procedure of Agniveers is set to change.Army has decided to conduct online Common Entrance Exam (CEE) before the physical recruitment.
+Army recruitment procedure of Agniveers is set to change.
+Army has decided to conduct online Common Entrance Exam (CEE) before the physical recruitment.
 Approximately 200 centers across the country have been identified for the conduct of first online CEE.
 Online applications for registration will be available for one month from mid February 2023 for the exam scheduled in April 2023.
 The amended recruitment process aims at cognitive aspect and reduction of large crowds during recruitment rallies resulting in better management and easier conduct.

+In May 2024, reports emerged about a survey that was conducted by Indian Army.
+It was reported that some changes in the scheme may be proposed to the government that will be formed after 2024 Indian general election.
+The survey consisted 10 questions has been sent to the 'stakeholders' concerned.
+By the end of May, each group's responses to the particular questions will be compiled and evaluated further.
+According to the report, recruiters will also be required to reply to inquiries regarding the scheme's overall effect on Army recruiting following its implementation.
+The training staff at regimental centres, unit and sub-unit commanders of the Agniveers were also surveyed.
+The recruiters shall be asked about the impact of the scheme after int implementation.
+Along with observations on the Agniveers' training and general educational standards, the Army's training personnel at the regiment centres is expected to offer details on the Agniveers' physical standards.
+It is also expected of the staff to respond to different aspects of training and the influence of competition for permanent absorption in the Army on the overall mindset of the Agniveers.